↓

 Posted in What's New

-*Boys’ Adventure & War Comics: As football fever grabs most of Europe, we’re proud to present our own (obtuse) contribution.
-This week, Lion issues #3, #4 and #5 from the title’s first year of publication 1952.
-No football stories within, but we do have science-fiction with the cover-featured Captain Condor, school adventure with Sandy Dean and the Jungle Robot (later Robot Archie), plus many other strips and features.
-Nice flat copies with the inevitable rusty staples (minimal bleed); #3 has a few small cover tears in the margins only.
-A dead historic update.
+*Boys’ Adventure & War Comics: More Lions from 1952 this week, the first year of publication.
+Issues #6-10 run from 29th March to 26th April, and feature science-fiction with the cover-featured Captain Condor, school adventure with Sandy Dean and the Jungle Robot (later Robot Archie), plus many other strips and features.
+Nice flat copies from an original owner collection in a uniform VG with the inevitable rusty staples (minimal bleed).
+See our catalogue for full details.

 Posted in What's New